ollycassidy13/oh-my-xilinx/README.md

 --------------
 Major Modifications
 --------------
 Added directory argument to enable multiple instances to be run at once when calling from the command line as part of a larger toolflow.
+Updated vivadocompile.tcl to fit the intended toolflow of this version better.

 --------------
 Testing Notes